Skip to main content

 2-4 Hours Before Your Race

+Ideally, you want to try to eat breakfast 3-4 hours before you cross that start line to allow for optimal digestion and storage.
 To put it crudely, this will also allow yourself enough time for the bowels to start moving and hopefully visit the toilet before the start.
-It becomes a pay off between waking up early and getting that breakfast pre race meal in, so experiment with what works with you in training and have confidence in that.
-Don't change things up significantly for the big day!
+We know it's a bit of a trade-off between extra sleep and a pre-race meal, so make sure you experiment in training to see what works best for you.
+Don't change things up significantly on the big day!

 Hydration, hydration, hydration

-As race day approaches, you should think about your electrolytes, too.
-Adding a pinch of salt to your meals if you don't usually consume a lot of salt or sipping on an electrolyte drink can help balance your sodium levels, especially if you’re a heavy sweater.
-Overloading on water without electrolytes can actually leave you feeling bloated and sluggish, so keep it balanced.
+As race day approaches, you should begin to think about electrolytes, too.
+If you usually don't consume much salt, adding a pinch to your meals or sipping on an electrolyte drink can help to balance your sodium levels - especially if you’re a heavy sweater.
+Potassium is another key electrolyte, so it's worth including some potassium-rich foods throughout your training.

 • Bananas